 It often seems that the many fruits and vegetables of Vermont overshadow the other foods produced here.
 Take grains, for instance.
 Did you even know you can find them locally?
 Gleason Grains of Bridport and Nitty Gritty Grains of Charlotte are two (but not the only) grain producers in Vermont worth checking out.

 While we have talked a little about cooking with grains, we have yet to get into flour.
 Perhaps it’s because we don’t often cover baking.
-Yet it’s an equally important knowledge base for the Everyday Chef.
+Yet, it’s an equally important knowledge base for the Everyday Chef.
 And I’m not just saying that because I’m a freelance baker.
-Knowing how to make one’s own baked goods – whether it be breads, cakes, muffins, or cookies – is much better for your health and is more economical.
+Knowing how to make one’s own baked goods – whether it’s bread, cakes, muffins, or cookies – is much better for your health and is more economical.
 Whether we admit it or not, most of us eat baked foods, and rather than simply lumping them into the junk food category, why not learn how to improve them?